faid-terence/Andela-Capstone-Project-Frontend/README.md

-##Welcome to my portfolio website!
+##Welcome to my portfolio website!##
-This website showcases my skills, experiences, and projects in the field of [insert field].
+This website showcases my skills, experiences, and projects in the field of Software Engineering.
 I have designed this website to give you a better understanding of my professional background and my expertise.

 Here are some of the features of my portfolio website: